Last Updated on November 8, 2022.

-- However, WHS may be a latent virus that only effects hedgies that are immunocompromised from another disease that the hedgehog would have died from without having Wobbly Hedgehog Syndrome.
+- However, WHS may be a latent virus that only affects hedgehogs that are immunocompromised from another disease that the hedgehog would have died from without having Wobbly Hedgehog Syndrome.
 WHS is not an epidemic.
 In some regard, perhaps survival of the fittest is keeping WHS in check all on its own.

 - Most veterinary experts agree that it is unwise to retire or cull all ancestors, siblings, and offspring from a breeding program if a WHS case is identified.
 By eliminating all familiar ancestry from a breeding colony, the colony will have limited genetic diversity, which will become a determinate to breeding programs.